alexisju/gototop/README.md

 ## Go to Top plugin for Shaarli

-A plugin for Shaarli (community fork) who add a "Go to top" button
+A plugin for Shaarli which add a "Go to top" button on the footer.

 ### Installation/configuration
 Clone this repository inside your `tpl/plugins/` directory, or download the archive and unpack it there.